CostaLab/PILOT/docs/source/Myocardial_infarction.md

 #####  Cell-type importance:
 <div class="alert alert-block alert-info">
 Next, we can use the robust regression model to find cells whose proportions change linearly or non-linearly with disease progression.
-As indicated in the paper, major halmarks of MI progression are detected, i.e., a decrease of cardiomyocyte cells (CM) and an increase of fibroblasts and myeloid cells.
+As indicated in the paper, major hallmark of MI progression are detected, i.e., a decrease of cardiomyocyte cells (CM) and an increase of fibroblasts and myeloid cells.
 </div>